arobirosa/learn-bulgarian-flashcard-creator/flashcardCreator/README.md

 # About the project

 This tool will help you learn Bulgarian more efficiently saving you time and effort.
+It only generates flashcards for the irregular forms of the words.

 ## Goals and Motivation